Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Methodology

-where we dropped the $P$ superscripts for simplicity but every momentum and spatial coordinate is in PCMS.
-We can further work on the expression for the three-dimensional Lévy-distribution and obtain the following relationship:
+where we dropped the $P$ superscripts for simplicity, but every momentum and spatial coordinate is in the PCMS.
+Furthermore, we could utilize a simple scaling relation of the three-dimensional L\'evy distribution: